CLASSES

 Renáta Tichá, PhD

-online, Advanced Czech
+Online, Advanced Czech

-Renáta Tichá, PhD, has been teaching advanced Czech at Czech and Slovak Sokol Minnesota, for the last eight years.
+Renáta Tichá, PhD, has been teaching advanced Czech at Czech and Slovak Sokol Minnesota for the last nine years.
 She is originally from the Czech Republic and enjoys supporting Czech learners in Minnesota on their Czech language journeys, including for preserving their Czech heritage, speaking Czech with their family, or wanting to study or work in the Czech Republic.
 She is also a research faculty in special education and disability services at the University of Minnesota’s Institute on Community Integration.

 George Hoffman